Go to the page content

 Learn more about balancing lifestyle factors and medication

-Treatments for type 2 diabetes only target blood sugar.
+Treatments for type 2 diabetes only target blood sugar levels.

 Correct